-Preventing sexual harassment is everyone's responsibility.
-The St. Lawrence County Industrial Development Agency - Civic Development Corporation cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or nonemployee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or Workforce Development Specialist.
+Preventing sexual harassment is everyone's responsibility, but leadership matters.

+Supervisors and managers have a special responsibility to make sure employees feel safe at work and that workplaces are free from harassment and discrimination.
+Any employee or covered individual is encouraged to report harassing or discriminatory behavior to a supervisor, manager or the Workforce Development Specialist.
+The St. Lawrence County Industrial Development Agency-Civic Development Corporation cannot prevent or remedy sexual harassment unless it knows about it.
+Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or Workforce Development Specialist.
 Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or Workforce Development Specialist.

 Reports of sexual harassment may be made verbally or in writing.
+A written complaint form is attached to this policy if an employee would like to use it, but the complaint form is not required.
 A form for submission of a written complaint is attached to this Policy, and all employees are encouraged to use this complaint form.
 Employees who are reporting sexual harassment on behalf of other employees should use the complaint form and note that it is on another employee's behalf.
+A verbal or otherwise written complaint (such as an email) on behalf of oneself or another employee is also acceptable.

-Employees, paid or unpaid interns or non-employees who believe they have been a target of sexual harassment may also seek assistance in other available forums, as explained below in the section on Legal Protections.
+Employees paid or unpaid interns or non employees and covered individuals who believe they have been a target of sexual harassment may also seek assistance in other available forums, as explained below in the section on Legal Protections.